skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

         store: s3
         mode: MOUNT

-This :code:`file_mount` will fetch :code:`s3://my-sky-outputs/` the bucket if exists or create a new bucket (if the name is available), and mount it at :code:`/outputs`.
-Note that this is specified with :code:`mode: MOUNT`, so any files written to :code:`/outputs` will also be written to :code:`s3://my-sky-outputs/` bucket.
+This :code:`file_mount` will mount the bucket :code:`s3://my-sky-outputs/` (creating it if it doesn't exist) at :code:`/outputs`.
+Since this is specified with :code:`mode: MOUNT`, any files written to :code:`/outputs` will also be automatically written to the :code:`s3://my-sky-outputs/` bucket.

-Thus, if you point your code to produce files at :code:`/output/`, they will be available on the S3 bucket when they are written to :code:`/output/`.
+Thus, if you point your code to produce files at :code:`/outputs/`, they will be available on the S3 bucket when they are written to :code:`/outputs/`.
 You can then fetch those files either using the `S3 web console <https://s3.console.aws.amazon.com/s3/buckets>`_ or aws-cli (e.g., :code:`aws s3 ls my-sky-outputs`).